amigavision/amigavision.github.io/docs.md

 (You can probably skip this section if you were not an Amiga user back in the day or unless you have a special interest in computing history :)

 If you used the Amiga back in the day, you may have memories of using an Amiga 500 with a hard disk and Workbench 1.3, or maybe an Amiga 600 or 3000 with Workbench 2.x.
-We have included dedicated and separate setups for these in the included `MegaAGS-Extras` archive.
+We have included dedicated and separate setups for these in the included `AmigaVision-Extras` archive.

 * Copy the contents of `Amiga 500 HD Setup` and/or `Amiga 600 HD Setup` to their respective directories on the MiSTer
 * You will now have separate `Amiga 500HD` and/or `Amiga600HD` launch items in the `Computer` section.
 These are fully configured to support shared drives, PFS file systems (even on 1.3!), RTC clock, etc.

 There are `ReadMe` files that go into more detail about these setups.

 These are *not* meant to be used for games or demos, but instead for giving you a basic setup that lets you run productivity apps like you did back in the day.
-For games and demos, we recommend the `Amiga` (main MegaAGS setup) and `Amiga 500` (for use with ADF files) instead.
+For games and demos, we recommend the `Amiga` (main AmigaVision setup) and `Amiga 500` (for use with ADF files) instead.

 ## Gamepad & Joystick Mapping for MiSTer